+- C-2.5 Fund and Construct

+Opportunities to

+Connect Rural

+Communities through

+Transmission Lines

+and Other Shared

+Energy Projects.

-- C-2.5 Fund and Construct Opportunities to Connect Rural Communities through Transmission Lines and Other Shared Energy Projects. - C-2.6 Invest in critical repairs and resilient infrastructure that may be at high risk to current and future natural hazards (wildfire, extreme cold, storms, etc.), to avoid energy disruptions and preserve continuity of operations. - C-2.7 Invest in expanding the grid in rural areas. - C-2.8 Evaluate micronuclear and other emerging/ underutilized technologies throughout the State of Alaska.
+- C-2.6 Invest in critical repairs and resilient infrastructure that may be at high risk to current and future natural hazards (wildfire, extreme cold, storms, etc.), to avoid energy disruptions and preserve continuity of operations.

+- C-2.7 Invest in expanding the Railbelt grid to rural areas.

+- C-2.8 Evaluate

+micronuclear, natural

+gas, hydrogen and

+other emerging/

+underutilized

+technologies

+throughout the State

+of Alaska